jonathanwd/github_demo/README.md

 ## Download and Install Windows 7 Virtual Machine
 * Windows 7 VMs can be downloaded from Microsoft at https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/.
-These instuctions were tested on the "IE11 on Win7 (x86)" VM.
+These instuctions were tested on the "IE11 on Win7" VM for VMware.
+They will only work on a 64-bit VM.
 * Install the VM on the platform of your choice.
 These VMs expire after 90 days, so Microsoft recommends creating a snapshot after the initial installation.
 You may need to restart the VM after installation.